In unveiling his first fiscal plan as New York City mayor, Bill de Blasio did what’s expected from a freshly elected executive.

 Once again, de Blasio pushed the point that he’s in this drive for the long haul.

-For those who could be convinced, one graph showed that 95 percent of the estimated $530 million in added annual revenue would come from those with incomes above $1 million.
+For those who could be convinced, one graph showed 95 percent of the estimated $530 million in added annual revenue would come from those with incomes above $1 million.
 Another illustrated that an increase from 3.9 to 4.4 percent for top earners was in range with levels paid some years ago.

 Flanked at the rostrum by his budget director, Dean Fuleihan, de Blasio declared: “We are going to be upfront about the structural deficit in this budget.”